Tooth Extraction Belmont WA

 After tooth extraction, make sure that you follow all your dentist’s instruction for after-care, including the following:

-- Eat soft foods – Have a soft diet until any anaesthesia wears off, and the limit your intake for the first few days after the procedure.
+- Eat soft foods – Have a soft diet and the limit your intake for the first few days after the procedure.

 - Clean cautiously – Within 24 hours, don’t brush your teeth directly next to the area of your tooth extraction, you can still brush and floss like you always do.